 What if there was a better…more liberating and fulfilling way?

 We must learn to embrace the inner qualities we seek in others within ourselves…and Yes, they EXIST!

 We must learn to embrace our Inner-(God)dess to unleash our personal power to create the Soul-enriching fulfilment we seek.

 When we depend on others for our fulfilment…we crank on the handbrake.
-While admiring others is fine, ‘worshipping’ is ultimately disempowering because you are ‘dependant’ on another for your inspiration “hit” AND behold – if that person was to ever do something ‘wrong’ – can shatter your world.
+While admiring others is fine, ‘worshipping’ is ultimately disempowering because you are ‘dependent’ on another for your inspiration “hit” AND behold – if that person was to ever do something ‘wrong’ – can shatter your world.
 I go into this in my post, The Great Awakening – Why we must STOP putting people on a pedestal.

 When we cultivate our own ‘inner-union’, our experience of our world and our relationship with others THRIVES!